The Rossland Mines

 Red Mountain Mines - most notably, the Le Roi, the Centre Star, the War Eagle, the Josie, and the Black Bear mines - continued to produce gold, copper, silver, and zinc well into the 20th Century.
 Over time, the Le Roi mine (which Topping bought for $12.50 in 1890) grossed roughly 24 million grams (roughly 53,000 lbs) of gold, while the Centre Star produced over 34 million grams (~75,000 lbs) of gold.
 Rossland was by far the most profitable district of the Trail Creek Mining Camp (which spanned from Grand Forks to Castlegar) and one of the highest gold-producing regions of British Columbia.

 Rossland’s gold boom continued until the 1920s.
-However, the market value of copper plummeted following the First World War, and the mines, most of which were then owned by the Consolidated Mining and Smelting Company (CM&S, subsequently Cominco, now Teck), finally closed in 1929.
+However, the market value of copper plummeted following the First World War, and the high-production mines, most of which were then owned by the Consolidated Mining and Smelting Company (CM&S, subsequently Cominco, now Teck), finally closed in 1929.

 Ore from the Rossland mines continued to be processed until the 1960s, and active prospecting on Red Mountain continues to this day.